yasahi-hpc/Generative-EnKF/docs/simulation.md

 ### Input parameters
 For input parameters, there are three categories `settings`, `grids`, and `simulation`.
+1. LETKF
-For example, an input json file for [LETKF](../cases/simulation/letkf.json) is
+An input json file for [LETKF](../cases/simulation/letkf.json) is

 ```json
 {